Instructor: Judd Schiffman

 4 sessions

-Students bring a personal item to the studio that has significance to them.
-It could be a family heirloom, a stone they like, or even a type of gum packaging that appeals to them.
-Through considering the meaning of this object to them, students will transform it into a large handbuilt clay sculpture, and overlay a personal narrative through altering the form.
-Any technique can be used, but special attention will be given to coil-building and sculptures can be anywhere from 15 – 20 inches tall.
+Students bring an item to the studio that has personal meaning to them.
+Any small object works great as source material: a family heirloom, animal figurine, a stone they like, a type of gum packaging that appeals to them, a photograph, an image of a painting....anything the student wishes to recreate.
+Through considering the meaning of this object to them, students will transform it into ceramic form using any technique, including handbuilding, wheel-throwing, or slab-building.
 The finished sculpture will commemorate a person, event, or idea.
+Beginners welcome!
+Workshop open to both teens and adults.

 Add a donation for an individual membership, family membership, or pay it forward to contribute to our scholarship program.